 Vote for Garden of the Year

-There are eight nominees for the 2021 award.
+There are eight nominees for the 2022 award.
 Voting is free and open to anyone, but restricted to one vote per person.
 If you’re particularly keen on supporting one of the nominees this year then make sure you share this page with friends and family through email or social media via the share options here after making your vote.

-Read about the 2021 nominees
+Read about the 2022 nominees

-Lowther Castle Gardens, Cumbria
+Grimsthorpe Castle Gardens, Lincolnshire

-Riverhill Gardens, Kent
+Mount Ephraim Gardens, Kent

 We’re most well-known for our spectacular 10 acre Edwardian gardens featuring a topiary garden, rock and water garden, arboretum and rose garden.
 We also have a fabulous grass maze, planted with ornamental grasses and herbaceous perennials.
 We are home to an extensive collection of spring bulbs, trees and shrubs including Rhododendrons, many types of Camelias and Magnolias.

 Parcevall Hall Gardens, North Yorkshire